Domain-Specific Language (DSL) Manual for VizSciFlow and its derivatives

 The DSL has simple syntax and a minimal set of keywords.
 The syntax has similarities to Python’s syntax and indenting.

-Scientists can write a workflow script using the visual elements offered in SciClone web interface.
+Scientists can write a workflow script using the visual elements offered in VizSciFlow web interface.

 Keywords: